0xAX/asm/content/asm_2.md

 In the end of the `foo` function, we remove `rbp` from the stack.
 The last `ret` instruction pops the return address from the stack and then continue execution from this address.

+### System call

+A [system call](https://en.wikipedia.org/wiki/System_call) - is a set of APIs provided by an operating system.
+A user level program can use this API to achieve different functionality that an operating system kernel can provide.
+As it was mention in the previous [chapter](https://github.com/0xAX/asm/blob/master/content/asm_1.md), you can find all the system calls of the Linux kernel for the `x86_64` architecture [here]((https://github.com/torvalds/linux/blob/master/arch/x86/entry/syscalls/syscall_64.tbl)).

+There are two ways to execute a system call - direct and indirect.
+We can call a [C](https://en.wikipedia.org/wiki/C_(programming_language)) function provided by the C standard library or we can call a system call directly using the `syscall` instruction.
+In order execute a system call directly, we need to prepare the parameters of this function.
+As we have seen in the previous part, some general purpose registers were used for this goal.
+How the system calls and functions are called and how their parameters are passed is called - `calling conventions`.
+For the Linux `x86_64`, the calling conventions are specified in the [System V Application Binary Interface](https://en.wikipedia.org/wiki/Application_binary_interface) document.

+Let's take a closer look how arguments are passed to a system call via the interface provided by the Linux kernel.
+The first six parameters are passed in the following general purpose registers:

+- `rdi` - used to pass the first argument to a function.
+- `rsi` - used to pass the second argument to a function.
+- `rdx` - used to pass the third argument to a function.
+- `r10` - used to pass the fourth argument to a function.
+- `r8` - used to pass the fifth argument to a function.
+- `r9` - used to pass the sixth argument to a function.

+If we are using user-level wrapper instead of calling a system call directly, the order of registers and parameters will be different.
+For this moment, let's focus only on the calling conventions of the system calls using the Linux kernel interface.
+The number of a system call is passed in the `rax` register.
+After all the parameters are prepared, the system call is called with the instruction `syscall`.
+After the system call is finished to work, the result is returned in the `rax` register.

 ### Program sections

 As we have seen in the first post, an each program consists from program sections (or segments).
 Each executable file on Linux x86_64 is represented in [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) format.
-Each elf file has table of sections that is a program consists from.
+Each ELF file has table of sections that is a program consists from.
 We may see the list of sections of our `hello` program from the previous post using the [readelf](https://man7.org/linux/man-pages/man1/readelf.1.html) utility:

 ```
 ~$ strip hello && readelf -S hello